 Original Artist: Lou Reed

-The song’s sweet prose will forever be linked to Trainspotting gritty, heroin infested visuals.
+The song’s sweet prose will forever be linked to the gritty, heroin-infested visuals of the movie Trainspotting.
 Some didn’t care for this version, but Lou Reed said it was “The best cover ever completed of one of my own songs".
 A great compliment and though I love the original, I love this one just as much.

 Original Artist: Public Enemy